 7. TIPS confirms the clearing to the receiving participant.

 TIPS aims to encourage payment service providers to join it by enabling them to reach customers at a low cost (the cost of a single transaction in the TIPS system is approximately EUR 0.002).
-The ECB hopes that instant payments will soon become commonplace across Europe.
-Then it will also support other currencies to minimize fragmentation in the European retail payment market.
+The ECB hopes that instant payments will soon become the default instant payment settlement system across Europe.
+Then it will also support other currencies to minimize fragmentation in the European retail payment service providers.

 RT 1 vs. TIPS: the race is on!

 Banks constitute the majority, in terms of both customer number and transaction volume.
-Therefore, most of the instant cross-border payments will be made in a bank-to-bank system and not necessarily in an external network, at least not in the short term.
-Therefore, a system which includes as many banks as possible is of great importance.
+Therefore, most of the international instant payments will be made in a bank-to-bank system and not necessarily in an external network, at least not in the short term.
+Therefore, a system which includes as many banks as possible in the euro area, and outside it, is of great importance.
 These factors could influence the banks’ decision to choose a priority real-time system, thus tipping the scales in favor of RT1.

 However, there are risks associated with a relatively closed network.
-Real-time services cannot be offered to customers if there is a high risk that they will be unable to send all payments in real time.
+Real-time transactions cannot be offered to customers if there is a high risk that they will be unable to send all payments in real time.
 Moreover, low availability can cause the service to be terminated altogether due to customer churn.
-TIPS seems to be winning the banking budget priority race in regard to joining a pan-European instant payment system.
+When it comes to instant payment settlement, TIPS seems to be winning the banking budget priority race in regard to joining a pan-European instant payment system.

 Given the potential of RT1 and TIPS in terms of coverage, it seems logical for banks to join both systems.
 However, banks need to consider their complex legacy IT environments, the integration of which is costly.
 Their fintech competitors are not burdened with legacy technology, and since they are not members of the European Banking Association (EBA), they have no access to RT1.
 Therefore, they basically have a single payment scheme to consider: TIPS.